senacor/Tutorials-Microservices/README.md

 #### Tasks

 The ECR is an alternative to Docker-Hub.
-You can upload your container-images there so they are available in the cloud.
+You can upload your container-images there so they are available in the AWS cloud.

-Follow the instructions from the [ECR documentation on how to upload docker container images](http://docs.aws.amazon.com/AmazonECR/latest/userguide/ECR_GetStarted.html) and upload one of your containers.
+1. Follow the instructions from the [ECR documentation on how to upload docker container images](http://docs.aws.amazon.com/AmazonECR/latest/userguide/ECR_GetStarted.html) and upload one of your container-images to the ECR.
+2. Alter the task definition and use the container you uploaded to the amazon ECR instead of the Docker-Hub container-image.

 ### Stage 10 - Amazon ECS-CLI compose

 #### Goal
-You automatically create a task-definition within amazon ECS out of your local docker-compose setup.
-You use this task-definition to run containers within a cluster without any further adaption.
+You automatically generate a task-definition on amazon ECS out of your local docker-compose setup using the CLI.
+You use this task-definition to run containers in a new ECS cluster and service without any further adaption.

 #### Setup

-1. It is required that all the containers that the application consist of are available on Docker-Hub.
+1. It is required that all the containers that the application consist of are available in the cloud (Docker-Hub or ECR).
+2. The [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) is required on your local machine.
+3. Optionally you can [create an IAM user]((http://docs.aws.amazon.com/AmazonECR/latest/userguide/get-set-up-for-amazon-ecr.html)), if you operate within your own AWS account.
+If you create an IAM user you will have to [configure the CLI for that IAM user](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

 #### Tasks

+1. Make sure that all services defined in your docker-compose file point to containers available in the cloud.
+2. Follow the ECS-CLI compose documentation for generating the task definition within your AWS account.
+3. Add the task-definition to a new service within a new cluster and run the cluster.
+4. Hope that the magic works :)

 ### Stage 11 - Adding a load balancer on amazon AWS